+X-rays (mammograms) may be required following the procedure.
 There are some risks involved with the use of X-rays.
-The overriding concern of your doctor and Radiology is to ensure that when radiation is used the benefits from making the right diagnosis outweigh any small risk involved.
+The overriding concern of your doctor and radiology team is to ensure that when radiation is used the benefits from this outweigh any small risk involved.

 X-rays can very rarely cause cancer.
-According to the National Breast Screening Programme having a mammogram every 3 years for 20 years can very slightly increase the chance of getting cancer over a woman's lifetime.
+According to the National Breast Screening programme having a mammogram every 3 years for 20 years can very slightly increase the chance of getting cancer over a woman's lifetime.

-Radiologists / Radiographers who perform the examination are trained to ensure that the radiation dose associated with the examination is always kept to a minimum.
+Radiologists/Radiographers who perform the examination are trained to ensure that the radiation dose associated with the examination is always kept to a minimum.